Ginger Chicken Stir Fry

 Ok, your chicken and veggies are done and so is the rice.
 Doesn’t this look amazing?!?!?!

 I was too busy eating so I forgot about shooting a photo of the soy sauce (or if your clean eating use coco aminos).
 Soy sauce is so salty so use sparingly!
 But it does add a nice flavor to the chicken and rice.
 Enjoy!

 - 3 boneless, skinless chicken breasts

-- 3 medium-large bell peppers color of your preference
+- 3 medium-large bell peppers colors of your preference

 - 1 medium white onion